gskorupa/examples/service_web_gui/webgui.md

 I suggest Riot documentation to get information about data visualization methods.

 ## Running web application
 Time to connect all parts  together.

-If you haven't done this yet, download the complete source code of the application from githuba.
+If you haven't done this yet, download the complete source code of the application from [GitHub](https://github.com/signocom/examples/tree/master/service_web_gui).

-Before the next step we need to run our Store Service as described in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/).
+Once loaded you can the complie and run example as described in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/).

-The way the website works is described in the previous article.
-The only difference is the addition of an application file server adapter (standard cricket platform adapter) to the configuration file.
+The way the service works is described in the previous article.
+The only difference is the addition of WwwService adapter (standard webserver component of the Cricket platform) to the configuration file.
+This adapter is serving the files building our application.

-We leave the service going to be able to observe effects of our development on the fly.

 ## What is left to do